edenawoke9/fpl-client/README.md

 npm i next-themes
 ```

 > Using `next-themes` package works but was getting this warning on browser console: **Warning: Extra attributes from the server: class,style**.
-Added `suppressHydrationWarning` attribute to the html in [layout.tsx](./src/app/layout.tsx), and the warning disappeared.
-Source: [How to fix "extra attributes from the server"?](https://www.reddit.com/r/nextjs/comments/138smpm/how_to_fix_extra_attributes_from_the_server_error/)
+Added `suppressHydrationWarning` attribute to the html in [layout.tsx](./src/app/layout.tsx), to hide the warning.

 ```html
 <html suppressHydrationWarning>